-The concept paper was presented to the Oil and Gas Technical Advisory Board in February 2012 but has been significantly updated to address both changes to the regulations that are necessary as the result of enactment of Act 13 as well as implementation issues identified by the Department since that meeting.
+A concept paper was presented to the Oil and Gas Technical Advisory Board in February 2012 but was significantly updated to address both changes to the regulations that are necessary as the result of enactment of Act 13 as well as implementation issues identified by the Department since that meeting.
 The Department presented a revised concept paper for discussion at the August 15, 2012 Oil and Gas Technical Advisory Board meeting; however, the TAB members were not prepared to discussed the document.

-A special meeting was held with TAB on October 15, 2012 to discuss the draft proposed rulemaking.
-The next TAB meeting is scheduled to be held in the Rachel Carson State Office Building (Room 105) on Wednesday, February 20, 2013 and will begin at 10:00 AM.
-This meeting will include a discussion of the actual draft proposed Chapter 78, Subchapter C rulemaking language and adjustments that were incorporated since the last TAB meeting.
-The Department will also accept public comment on this draft proposed rulemaking during the meeting.
+A special meeting was held with TAB on October 15, 2012 to discuss the draft proposed rulemaking and the board met again on Wednesday, February 20, 2013 and will begin at 10:00 AM.
+This meeting included a discussion of the actual draft proposed Chapter 78, Subchapter C rulemaking language and adjustments that were incorporated since the last TAB meeting.
+The Department also accepted public comment on this draft proposed rulemaking during the meeting.